-The employee, whether the mother or her partner, must give his or her headteacher a notice of entitlement and intention to take SPL not less than eight weeks before the start of his or her first period of SPL The appropriate notice and declarations are detailed in the section 'How to Apply'.
+The employee, whether the mother or her partner, must give his or her headteacher a notice of entitlement and intention to take SPL not less than eight weeks before the start of his or her first period of SPL The appropriate notice and declarations are detailed in section 11.6 'How to Apply'.

-Each employee taking SPL must give his or her manager a period of leave notice, setting out the start and end dates of the period or periods of leave requested, at least eight weeks prior to each period of SPL.
+Each employee taking SPL must give their manager a period of leave notice, setting out the start and end dates of the period or periods of leave requested, at least eight weeks prior to each period of SPL.

-10.3.
-Can I Refuse A Request for Shared Parental Leave?
+10.2.
+Can I refuse a request for Shared Parental Leave?